glendsoza/k8_networking_health/README.md

 {"peer":{"id":"my-node1@103205","address":"10.32.0.5:8080","alive":false,"node_name":"my-node1"},"coordinator":"my-node@103209","coordinator_address":"10.32.0.9:8080"}
 ```

-This webhook will be triggered once when the pod which was responsive becuase unresponsive, if the pod becomes responsive again it will be added back to list of peers with `alive` as true but no webhooks will be triggered
+This webhook will be triggered once when the pod which was responsive becomes unresponsive, if the pod becomes responsive again it will be added back to list of peers with `alive` as true but no webhooks will be triggered

 Satus of all the peers will also be posted after each leader election to configured endpoints with the following payload